SecureFromScratch/Workshops/intro_hacking/5-api/VAmPI.md

 - Explore the API

 ## Burp And Postman
-- Go to Postman setting
+- Go to Postman settings
 - Set Burp as a custom proxy